 I’m sure at this point you’ve thought about taking the next step in your relationship.
-To many, the “next step” consists of different ideas.
-For some, it may be the idea of engagement and marriage, while for others it may be moving in together.
+For many, the “next step” consists of different ideas.
+For some, it may be moving in together.
 In more recent times, the two no longer have to coincide with one another.

 Times have changed and the line is blurred between what is right and wrong to do in relationships.
 I mean, is it okay to have children and then tie the knot?
 Can I live with my significant other while engaged?
 We believe each relationship is different from the next and it’s up for you to decide as a couple what is right in yours.
 So how do you know if this is the next step in your relationship?

 It’s as simple as that.
 Sometimes you really do just know that this is what’s right for you.
 This is the person that you see yourself with until the end of time and you don’t see the need to wait any longer to take this next step.
 In your own way, you’re “tying the knot.”
 You both know marriage is around the corner and are ready to get the head start.

 Living together before marriage is something we like to call “marriage before marriage”, or properly known as cohabitation.
 This is a great time to ensure living together will work out before making things legally official.
 As my mother has always called it, you’re “playing house.”

 If you’re spending the night with your significant other quite often, have you stopped to think that you might already be living with each other?
 I mean, no, technically you’re not living with each other, but you’re halfway there!
 Officially becoming roommates may be a great option for you two (and it’s also a great way to lower financial costs).
 How great does that sound?
 Living with your best friend?
 While this does entail a large, maybe scary commitment with the signing of a shared lease, if you’re with each other almost every free minute there is, what should scare you most is the conversation of paint colors and curtain choices.